blu3windy/eternal-ai/developer-guides/examples/decentralized-inference-contract-interaction-deepseek-r1-1776-avax/README.md

 https://docs.eternalai.org/eternal-ai/decentralized-inference-api/onchain-models

-For this developer guide, the Chain ID is `999` (HyperEVM), and the Model Name is `DeepSeek-R1-Distill-Llama-70B`.
+For this developer guide, the Chain ID is `43114` (Avalanche), and the Model Name is `unsloth/r1-1776-GGUF`.

-## STEP 2: Make the first call to the DeepSeek-R1 contract
+## STEP 2: Make the first call to the DeepSeek-R1 1776 contract

 Interact with the DeepSeek smart contract using TypeScript — the same way you interact with any smart contracts while building dapps.

-Let's call the infer() function with a simple prompt: "Give a short overview of p2p system"
+Let's call the infer() function with a simple prompt: "Who is Xi Jinping?"

 <img width="1430" alt="image" src="https://github.com/user-attachments/assets/8d9d4164-72e6-45d0-bf3e-c22dd82e9209" />